 Using a credit card is not the only option when it comes to building good credit.

 1. APPLY FOR A SAVING ACCOUNT LOAN

-If you’ve been at your job and residence for one year and have no negative reports with the credit bureaus, you may be eligible for a savings account loan.
-Here’s an example of how it works.
+If you have been at your job and residence for one year and have no negative reports with the credit bureaus, you may be eligible for a savings account loan.
+Here is an example of how it works.

 2. GET A CO-BORROWER

 A co-borrower is another way to obtain financing and establish credit.
 In this situation, you apply for a loan with someone who already has established and good credit.
 As your co-borrower, they assume equal responsibility for the loan – vouching for your credibility and accepting the risk along with the bank.

 3. APPLY FOR A CREDIT CARD